soap-dispersed/time-series-project/README.md

     - renaming columns for readability
     - changing data types where appropriate
     - adding a feature: profit_per_item
+    - adding a feature: sales_per_item

 3. Exploration

-- We conducted an initial exploration of the data by examing relationships between each of the features and the treated profit as a target
+- We conducted an initial exploration of the data by examing relationships between each of the features and treated profit as a target
 - then explored further, to answer the initial questions posed above
+- findings:
+    - The Technology product category has higher profit margins than either Office Supplies or Furniture, yet has a much lower total sales volume.
+We expect that this means there is both high profit potential and room for growth in this category.

-4. Modeling
+4. Forecasting

-- Using varying combinations of features, I tested multiple markets for maximum ROI.
-- We then chose the model which performed with the smallest error on unseen data.
+- We used data from 2014 - 2016 to determine which product category has the most potential for expansion, then modeled what might have happened if we expanded this category in 2017, and compared those projected profits to the actual 2017 profits.

 ### How did we do?

-We expect that our recommendation will yeild profits that are generally 63% higher than previous profits.
+If we had increased technology sales as suggested for the year 2017, it likely would have resulted in an average **monthly increase in profits of 63%**, yielding a **96% increase in total profit for the year**.

+Therefore, we strongly recommend conducting a similar analysis to determine which product line to expand in future years.

 ### Key Findings